 Clinical agency affiliates of IUP include Indiana Regional Medical Center, Conemaugh Memorial Medical Center, DuBois Medical Center, Excela Health Latrobe Are Hospital, Excela Health Westmoreland Regional Hospital, Visiting Nurses Association of Indiana, St Andrew’s Village, and several other agencies in the region, including clinical sites in the Pittsburgh area.

-Senior students must make arrangements for their own transportation to clinical sites.
-IUP vans are not available to senior clinical students.
+All students must make arrangements for their own transportation to clinical sites.
+IUP vans are no longer available for students to use for transportation.

 Each student must purchase liability insurance.
 Students must carry professional liability of $1,000,000/$3,000,000, which pays up to $1,000,000 for each claim up to a total of $3,000,000 in any one year.
 Students are not permitted to begin clinical practice